ks-imagine/BMP/QC/README.md

 ### Creating/Updating DB Tables

-1. Create a `Model` of the new table or upgrade an existing model in the `app.py` file.
+1. Create a model of the new table or upgrade an existing model in the `app.py` file.

 2. Execute the migrations to create/update the new table(s):